These bakery-style, One Bowl Toffee Bar Chocolate Chip Cookies are super-easy, crazy-delicious and don't require a mixer.

 If they last, the cookies will keep nicely stored at room temperature in an airtight container.
 They also can be made in advance and stashed in the freezer.
 Just take them out several hours ahead of time and allow them to completely thaw.

-Pick up some toffee bars and chocolate chips next time you’re at the market.
-You probably have everything else you need for the cookies.
-Don’t be surprised if family, friends, co-workers, etc. think you stopped at a fine bakery.
-I won’t tell, it can be our little one-bowl, no-mixer, super-easy, crazy-delicious secret.
+Pick up some toffee bars and chocolate chips next time you're at the market.
+You probably have everything else you need for these wonderful One Bowl Toffee Bar Chocolate Chip Cookies.
+Don't be surprised if family, friends, co-workers, etc. think you stopped at a fine bakery.
+I won't tell; it can be our little one-bowl, no-mixer, super-easy, crazy-delicious secret!

 After the flour is completely incorporated, the dough should easily form a ball and leave the sides of the bowl.
 If it's runny and doesn't form a ball, add a bit more flour.